garang96/NYT-Cloned-Page/README.md

 ![screenshot](./images/screencapture-127-0-0-1-5500-index-html-2021-02-23-05_04_30.png)

-this was a project that provided me with lots of learning experiences.
+This is a project that provided me with lots of learning experiences.
 Right from using flex box ,grid, floats and the positoning offsets.
-I kinda had not really understood how to go about them. the project required me to cloned almost the exact page of a New York Times Article.
+I kinda had not really understood how to go about them but finally got it.
+The project required me to clone an article page of the New York Times.
 ## Built with

 - HTML